What do you really know about Depression and Anxiety?

 at times — feel like going through the motions.

-That romantic infatuation or ooey gooey feeling you once had, with time, will morph into a love of the will.
+That romantic infatuation or ooey-gooey feeling you once had, with time, will morph into a love of the will.

-Funny enough, every marriage that has stood the test of time will confirm “love is a choice and action, not just a feeling.”
+Funny enough, every marriage that has stood the test of time will confirm that “love is a choice and action, not just a feeling.”

 So here’s the good news.